Phase Transition in Interacting Boson System at Finite Temperatures: Introduction

 \section{Introduction}

 In recent years the properties of hot and dense hadronic matter have attracted considerable interest.
 Such matter can be produced in relativistic nucleus-nucleus collisions which are under investigations in many laboratories.
 QCD motivated effective models and lattice simulations indicate that the chiral symmetry restoration and the deconfinement phase transition should take place at high temperatures and particle densities.
 In hot medium, the properties of the hadrons are expected to be modified.
-In this paper we study specifically the properties of interacting boson systems within the framework of a thermodynamically consistent mean-field approach.
-In particular, we investigate the possibility of Bose-Einstein condensation of interacting bosonic particles.
+In this paper we study specifically the properties of interacting boson systems in the framework of a toy model using thermodynamically consistent mean-field approach.
+The model aims to estimate the scale and relation of attractive and repulsive contributions to the potential in order to investigate a possibility of the Bose-Einstein condensation of interacting bosonic particles.
 This problem has been studied previously, starting from the pioneer works of A.B.~Migdal and coworkers \cite{migdal-1972,migdal-1974,migdal-1978,saperstein-1990} and later by many authors using different models and methods.
 A possible formation of classical pion fields in relativistic nucleus-nucleus collisions was discussed in refs.~\cite{anselm-1991,blaizot-1992,bjorken-1992,mishustin-greiner-1993}.
-In more recent studies \cite{son-2001,kogut-2001,toublan-2001,mammarella-2015,carignano-2017}, pionic systems with a finite isospin chemical potential and low temperatures have been considered.
+In more recent studies \cite{son-2001,kogut-2001,toublan-2001,mammarella-2015,carignano-2017}, pionic systems with a finite isospin chemical potential at low temperatures have been considered.
 Interesting new results concerning dense pionic systems have been obtained recently using lattice methods \cite{brandt-2016,brandt-2017}.